Credit Suisse in talks to settle 'dark pool' allegations: WSJ

 Dark pools are broker-run trading venues that let investors trade shares anonymously and only make trading data available afterwards, reducing the chance of information leaking about trade orders.

-The case against Credit Suisse include allegations that it facilitated unfair advantages for some traders, didn’t follow rules against pricing of stocks and was not able to properly disclose how Crossfinder works to investors, the WSJ said.
+The case against Credit Suisse include allegations that it facilitated unfair advantages for some traders, did not follow rules against pricing of stocks and was not able to properly disclose how Crossfinder works to investors, the WSJ said. (on.wsj.com/1PiYX6D)

 The bank is in negotiations with the New York Attorney General and the Securities and Exchange Commission and a deal could come as early as the next several weeks, the paper said.

-Representatives at Credit Suisse, the SEC and the New York Attorney General’s office were not immediately available for comment.
+Credit Suisse declined comment.
+Representatives at the SEC and the New York Attorney General’s office were not immediately available for comment.

+Credit Suisse shares fell 1.5 percent to 27.74 Swiss francs in early trade, while the Stoxx European banking sector index .SX7P was down 1.3 percent.

 The settlement under negotiations would be the biggest fine ever levied against an operator of a private trading venue, the WSJ reported, adding that talks could still fall apart.